How can we tell that Fair Trade is successful and what’s the big secret to this program that is pivotal to it’s success and growth?

 The best way to help as a consumer, is to inform yourself on where your products come from, and how they get to the shelf.
 Challenge your products and ensure that anything coming from producers in developing countries, pays a fair price.
 Overall, being a conscious consumer is a more efficient way of endorsing sustainable development of these farming communities, than traditional charity and aid.

 University students have significantly increased their consumption of Fair Trade products over the last several decades, with some campuses even taking part in becoming Designated Fair Trade Campuses.
 The Campus program recognizes colleges and universities demonstrating strong commitment to fair trade.
-To find out more about the campus program check here, or to see if your university has taken part, see the complete Canadian list of Designated Fair Trade Campuses here.
+To find out more about the campus program check here.